 Unlike cabin units that heat ambient air first, the blanket wraps infrared elements directly against the body — producing comparable core temperature elevation in 20 minutes versus 30+ minutes in most cabins.
 Best option for apartment users or anyone without a dedicated room.

-Key Specifications |
+Key Details |

 |